 We close these loopholes as we're able, but by their nature they are tricky things to detect and enforce.
 This is why we rely on the common sense and understanding of our players in such cases.

-Macros are commands that let you perform complex actions instantly with a couple keystrokes.
-For instance, a command that allows you to immediately stun another character and flee into your ship without delay.
-If engaging in conflict with another player, you must do so on level ground, allowing your enemy a fair chance to retaliate.
+Macros are commands that let you perform complex actions instantly with a couple of keystrokes; for instance, a command that allows you to immediately stun another character and flee into your ship without delay.
+If engaging in conflict with another player or otherwise working to make gains for your character, you must do so on level ground.
+This "level ground" is the game's built-in output and command parsing, neither of which require significant alteration to make the game playable, regardless of the player's individual circumstances.

 Scripting is perhaps even worse, and involves complex programs that completely automate some process in the game, usually something that generates money or other rewards from game activities.
-This is, obviously, unfair to other players that put real work into their characters.
+This is, obviously, unfair to other players that put effort into their characters.

-Two things are specifically disallowed, though this is not a complete list:
+Two things are specifically and entirely disallowed, though this is not a complete list:

 1) Any alias, trigger, or script that sends input to the game (that is, enters commands for you automatically, or shortens multi-line commands into one command).

-2) Any command bound to a single key.
+2) Any command, single line or multi-line, bound to a single key.

 Other information:

 - We're fully aware that the capability for macros and scripts is built right into several MOO/MUD clients.
-This doesn't mean that you should be using it.
-It's acceptable in some games, but not this one.
+We're also aware that many players have received a "soundpack" with a suite of macros and triggers built in.
+This doesn't mean that you should be using them.
+Scripting is acceptable and even almost required in some games, but this is not one of them.

 - We have systems in place that automatically analyze player actions and alert us to potential scripting, and we also have over ten years of experience in directly observing and detecting scripters.
-Yes, we can tell when you're doing it.
-And while you may believe you're getting away with it, we will often bide our time and attempt to see if any other player is using the same script, since they tend to spread.
-But in the end, we will catch up to you.
+We can tell with a reasonable level of confidence when players are doing it, and in the event that somebody is violating this policy but has not yet been penalized for it, they should not take that to mean they're escaping our notice.

 First of all, hosts are real humans too.
 We have, over the years, put thousands of hours and hundreds of dollars into persisting with our game-making hobby.
 We create these games because we enjoy seeing others enjoy our creations.
 We don't ask you to kiss our feet, but we do ask that you show some basic respect to us as people, and recognize the fact that you're enjoying a free, quality text-based game made by people who are under no obligation to allow you to do so.